 # insert your notebook name instead of *.ipynb

-file will be generated in the directory, and you can also access the slides from there.
+The slides get displayed at port 8000.
+Also, a .html file will be generated in the directory, and you can also access the slides from there.

 Here, you can see the code but cannot edit it.
 RISE plugin offers a solution.